 - On a floured surface, roll out the pie crust into a circle about 12 inches in diameter.

 - Transfer the pie dough to a 9-inch glass or ceramic pie plate.
-Fold over the and crimp then.
+Fold the edges under and crimp all the way around.

 - Stir in the oats.